denten-books/plain-text/1-metaphor.md

 instrumental.
 Computers mediate in the interface between the public and the private, between art and politics, and between forces of capital and control.
-The simulacrum requires that we advance a reflective "science of the mimetic arts" lest we lose a sense of what Michail Taussig has called the space ulterior to mimesis [@taussig_mimesis_1993, 129-144].
+The simulacrum requires that we advance a reflective "science of the mimetic arts" lest we lose a sense of what Michael Taussig has called the space ulterior to mimesis [@taussig_mimesis_1993, 129-144].
 In other words, the suspension of disbelief must remain, as it was in Samuel Coleridge's original formulation, a *willful* act, containing further a "semblance of truth"